bluerobotics/bluerobotics.github.io/newton-gripper/index.md

 To remove a blank penetrator from your BlueROV2, you will need the following tools:

 - 1 x 2.5 mm hex driver
-- 1x #1 Phillips head screwdriver
+- 1 x #1 Phillips head screwdriver
-- 1x Penetrator wrench
+- 1 x Penetrator wrench

 1. To ensure your ROV is completely powered off, please remove the battery completely from the 3” enclosure and place to the side.
 <img src="/newton-gripper/cad/gripper-tutorial-1.jpg" class="img-responsive img-center" style="max-width:800px"  />
 2. Remove the fairings and buoyancy blocks by removing the self-tapping screws that hold the fairings to the frame.
 <img src="/newton-gripper/cad/gripper-tutorial-2.PNG" class="img-responsive img-center" style="max-width:800px"  />
-3. Remove the 4” Electronics enclosure from the ROV by removing the M3x16 screws that mount the enclosure to the ROV cradle.
+3. Remove the 4” electronics enclosure from the ROV by removing the M3x16 screws that mount the enclosure to the ROV cradle.
 <img src="/newton-gripper/cad/clip-installation.PNG" class="img-responsive img-center" style="max-width:800px"  />
 4. Remove the Vent Plug from the Vent Penetrator Bolt on the electronics enclosure.
-Remove the 4" Tube and forward dome assembly from the rear end cap.
+Remove the 4" tube and forward dome assembly from the rear end cap.
 <img src="/newton-gripper/cad/gripper-tutorial-remove-vent.JPG" class="img-responsive img-center" style="max-width:800px"  />
 5. Remove the blank penetrator as pictured from the 4” End Cap with the penetrator wrench that came with the BlueROV2 kit.
 <img src="/newton-gripper/cad/end-cap-remove.jpg" class="img-responsive img-center" style="max-width:800px"  />